Shajadh/Shajadh/README.md

 - 👋 Hi, I’m @Shajadh
-- 👀 I’m interested in Electrical Engineering and Computer Programming
+- 👀 I’m interested in Electrical Engineering Graduate with immense interest in Coding
-- 🌱 I’m currently learning Python, VHDL, Verilog
+- 🌱 I’m currently a Fullstack Developer
-- 💞️ I’m looking to collaborate on Building ASIC and Other FPGA related projects
 - 📫 How to reach me?
 Just DM

 <!---